Before you arrive

 Viraja (South & West India)

 Your Pre-Arrival Checklist

-After you receive the electronic copy of your I-20, complete the following steps before booking your visa appointment:
+After you receive your I-20, complete the following steps before booking your visa appointment:

 - Schedule a free visa information and preparation session with your personal Enrollment Advisor.